ionworks/how-to-debug-your-battery/README.md

 Now testing 3,486,784,401 batteries is obviously a **ridiculous** thing to do and no reasonable battery developer would carry out that many experiments.
 Even if you parallelize by say 1000 and have a huge test facility cycling batteries constantly that's still over 1 million experiments for each cycler channel which would take at least 1 million days and cost over $1B dollars!

-This is known as the curse of dimensionality (the more things you have to vary, the **exponentially** more combinations you have to test) and unfortunately batery engineers have this curse pretty bad!
+This is known as the curse of dimensionality (the more things you have to vary, the **exponentially** more combinations you have to test) and unfortunately battery engineers have this curse pretty bad!
 In fact several battery unicorns are spending basically all their money on R&D and still trying to bring their new technology to market without having yet put a single cell inside a single car.

 ![](figures/get-out.gif)